-"Next Page" directs the MSDS 10 to the second page of the facsimile message having the filename "2.html" and the anchor for "Return to Fax Listing" directs the MSDS 10 to the filename "faxlist.html" containing the list of facsimile
+As is apparent from the listing in Table 1, the image file "1.gif" for the first page is embedded into the HTML file 40 "1.html."
+Also apparent from the listing is that the anchor for "Next Page" directs the MSDS 10 to the second page of the facsimile message having the filename "2.html" and the anchor for "Return to Fax Listing" directs the MSDS 10 to the filename "faxlist.html" containing the list of facsimile messages.

 A process for converting a voice message into an HTML file is illustrated in FIG. 8.
 The voice message is originally stored in a VOX format or an AD/PCM format and is retrieved at step 170.
-The voice message is then converted the user's preference, which is stored in memory.
-Preferably, the message is preferably in the AD/PCM format originally and is converted in WAV, but the voice files may alternatively be stored and converted in file formats other than the
+The voice message is then converted either into an 50 AU format or WAV format in accordance with the user's preference, which is stored in memory.
+Preferably, the message is preferably in the AD/PCM format originally and is converted in WAV, but the voice files may alternatively be stored and converted in file formats other than the ones disclosed, such as RealAudio (RA).

 At step 174, the listing of all of the voice messages is then updated to include a listing of the newly received voice message and an anchor to the voice message.
 For instance, the original voice message may be stored with filename "1.vox" and is converted into WAV and stored with a filename "1.wav."
-The HTML file "voicelist.html" which contains a list of all voice messages would then have an anchor to the filename "1.wav" along with identifying information for the voice message, such as when the mes-25 sage was received.
+The HTML file "voicelist.html" which contains a list of all voice messages would then have an anchor to the filename "1.wav" along with identifying information for the voice message, such as when the message was received.

 The listing of the voice messages may have additional anchors or references.
-For instance, each voice message may have an anchor directing the MSDS 10 to a file which contains a short sampling of the message.
-Thus, when the 30 user selects this anchor, the user could receive the first 5 seconds of the message or some other predefined number of seconds.
+For instance, each voice message may 14 have an anchor directing the MSDS 10 to a file which contains a short sampling of the message.
+Thus, when the user selects this anchor, the user could receive the first 5 seconds of the message or some other predefined number of seconds.
 As with the listing of facsimile messages, the listing of the voice messages also preferably has anchors to "Save" and "Delete."

 FIG. 9 illustrates a process for converting a data message into HTML.
 At step 180, the data file is retrieved from a database and at step 182 the HTML file containing the list of data messages is updated to include a listing of the newly received message along with identifying information.
-For 40 instance, the HTML file for the listing "datalist.html" would be updated to include an anchor to a data file "file 1.1" and would have information such as the time and date that the data was transmitted, the size of the data file, as well as additional identifying information.
+For instance, the HTML file for the listing "datalist.html" would be updated to include an anchor to a data "file1.1" and would have information such as the time and date that the data was transmitted, the size of the data file, as well as additional identifying information.

-Because the MSDS 10 can receive messages of various types, such as a facsimile message, voice message or data message, the MSDS 10 must be able to determine the type of message that is being sent over the DID trunk 15.
-With reference to FIG. 10, when an incoming call is received, the 50 MSDS 10 goes off hook at step 200 and starts to generate a ringing sound.
+Because the MSDS 10 can receive messages of various types, such as a facsimile message, voice message or data messages the MSDS 10 must be able to determine the type of message that is being sent over the DID trunk 15.
+With reference to FIG. 10, when an incoming call is received, the MSDS 10 goes off hook at step 200 and starts to generate a ringing sound.
 If, at step 202, a facsimile calling tone is detected, then the ringing sound is stopped at step 204 and the message is received as a facsimile message at step 206.
 Similarly, when a data modem calling tone is detected at step 208, the ringing sound is stopped at step 210 and the message is identified as a data message at step 212.